ashejim/D195/_build/html/_sources/intro.md

 :::{warning}
 🚧 This site is under construction!
 If something makes sense, then it's probably good advice.
-If not, it's probably unfinished, unreviewed, or just plain nonsense. *I haven't even had time to proof read anything. 👷🏽‍♀️
+If not, it's probably unfinished, unreviewed, or just plain nonsense. *I haven't even had time to proofread anything. 👷🏽‍♀️

 **Nothing on this website is an official WGU resource developed by the WGU product development.** See your COS page to review the official resources.
 :::

 # Welcome to D195!

+:::{margin} Wait why is <s>Managment</s>?
+This is a data analytics project.
+While data management skills will be helpful and often needed, the rubric only requires data management as indirectly determined by the needs of your data analysis.
+:::

 Welcome!
-For the Data Analytics and ~Management~ capstone project, you’ll first propose a research question OR organizational need for which your data analysis will provide a solution, and then you conduct the analysis and present your results.
+For the Data Analytics and <s>Management</s> capstone project, you’ll first propose a research question OR organizational need for which your data analysis will provide a solution, and then you conduct the analysis and present your results.
 The problem, the solution, and the presentation as a final product are up to you!
 The capstone allows you to demonstrate the application of skills collected throughout the BSDMDA program.

-:::{margin} Wait why is ~~Managment~~?
-This is a data analytics project.
-While data management skills will be helpful and often needed, the rubric only requires data management as indirectly determined by the needs of your data analysis.
-:::

 The capstone includes three parts: